- I’ve never been in counseling before. What is counseling like?

 - Regence BCBS

-We currently do NOT accept Medicare or OHP.
-If you have either Medicare or OHP, our graduate interns can treat you for as little as $25 session and our licensed clinicians can treat you for as little as $100 per session.
+Sorry, we currently do NOT accept Medicare.
+If you have Medicare, our graduate interns can treat you for as little as $25 session and our licensed clinicians can treat you for as little as $100 per session.

-We also accept self-pay clients who are concerned about privacy related to insurance company involvement in treatment.
+We also accept self-pay clients for insurances we cannot bill and for those who are concerned about privacy related to insurance company involvement in treatment.
 For those clients that do not have insurance AND have a limited ability to self-pay, we provide reduced fee sessions (on request).
-We are happy to bill your insurance or provide receipts for you to bill on your own or for a health savings account (HSA/FSA).
+We are happy to bill your insurance or provide receipts for you to bill yourself or use for a health savings account (HSA/FSA).

 - Do you have low-fee options?

 - Our private pay therapists are great if you’re interested in seeing a therapist without the hassle of having to use your insurance.
-They are pre-licensed/working on clinical hours towards licensure and have completed their training as Couples & Family Therapists.
+They are pre-licensed/working on clinical hours towards licensure and have completed their educational training.
 They charge a sliding scale fee of $60 to $100 based on need.

 - We also have graduate students who are supervised by licensed staff clinicians and whose fees for therapy range from $25 to $60 based on need.